Lead Exposure & Fevers During Pregnancy Lead to Autism

 Lead Exposure and Child Health

 Exposure to lead during childhood can have significant impacts on neurodevelopment and long-term cognitive function.
 The central nervous system, particularly the developing brain, is primarily affected by lead exposure, making children more vulnerable than adults.
-The damaging effects of lead on the brain can lead to various neurological disorders, including brain damage, mental retardation, behavioral problems, nerve damage, and neurodegenerative diseases like Alzheimer's and Parkinson's.
+The damaging effects of lead on the brain can lead to various neurological disorders, including brain damage, mental intellectual disability, behavioral problems, nerve damage, and neurodegenerative diseases like Alzheimer's and Parkinson's.

 Impact on Neurodevelopment